wso2/docs-mi/en/docs/reference/mediators/cache-mediator.md

 </tr>
 <tr class="even">
 <td><strong>Headers to Exclude in Hash</strong></td>
-<td>A comma separated list of headers to ignore when hashing an incoming messages.
+<td>A comma-separated list of headers to ignore when hashing an incoming message.
 If you want to exclude all headers when hashing an incoming message, specify <code>*</code>.</td>
 </tr>
 <tr class="odd">
 <td><strong>Response Codes</strong></td>